Mental Health Ambassadors

 I kept asking myself, what can we do, how to create a win-win solution for students,

-Counseling Services, and the university?
-In Fall 2006, the light bulb went on, a grant
+CAPS, and the university?
+In Fall 2006, the light bulb went on, a grant was written,

-was written, and after a hundred cups of coffee and several cakes, the Mental Health
+and after a hundred cups of coffee and several cakes, the Mental Health Ambassadors

 Each semester, we interview and select students to become Mental Health Ambassadors.
-We cultivate them to be the official diplomats of the SJSU Counseling Services by the following mandatory and structured activities: Pre-semester one-day training, weekly training, 4 official Counseling Services activities (e.g., tabling, presentation), one final scholarly project, the "Positive Impacts" log, one educational consultation meeting, and four individual mentoring meetings.
+We cultivate them to be the official diplomats of the SJSU CAPS by the following mandatory and structured activities: Pre-semester one-day training, weekly training, 4 official CAPS activities (e.g., tabling, presentation), one final scholarly project, the "Positive Impacts" log, one educational consultation meeting, and four individual mentoring meetings.
 In addition, the Ambassadors are encouraged to actively identify themselves to the campus community.
 A 46-page “Mental Health Ambassador Handbook” was developed as the training manual and reference for the Ambassadors.

 The Ambassadors have exercised their Ambassadorship creatively.
 For example: In a class, a professor said, “I think we might have a Counseling Services” Two of the Ambassadors raised their hands, identified themselves, and provided their class and the professor information.